 4. The two largest planets Jupiter and Saturn are mainly composed of hydrogen and helium.

-5. Uranus and Neptune are two outermost planets which have also been classified as are ice giants, being composed mostly of substances with relatively high melting points.
+5. Uranus and Neptune are the two outermost planets which have also been classified as are ice giants, being composed mostly of substances with relatively high melting points.

 6. Mercury is the smallest planet.
 It is the nearest planet to The Sun in the Solar System.
 It is named after the Roman deity Mercury, the messenger of the gods.

 7. Venus has the longest rotation period of 243 days of all planets in the Solar System.
 The interesting fact is that Venus rotates in the opposite direction to most of the other planets meaning the Sun would rise in the west and set in the east on Venus.
 It is named after the Roman goddess of love and beauty.
-Venus is the brightest planet in solar system.
+Venus is the brightest planet in the solar system.
 It is the second-brightest natural object in the night sky after the Moon.

 8. Mars is the second smallest planet in the solar system.
 It was named after the Roman god of war.
 Mars is also often described as the “Red Planet” due to its reddish appearance.